LeanaNeuber/PrestaCop/README.md

 - [ ] Question: Usage of Docker for deployment?
 - [ ] Question: Should the CSV-to-Stream be deployed to AWS?
 - [ ] Question: More "own touch"?

+## Questions to ask

+- [ ] Can we do some services in another language than Scala?
+Example: the alert service (AWS Lambda can't be used in Scala)